Getting to Know Your Board:

 LTI: Not only a leader of LTI in Wisconsin but also nationally is Todd Sobrilsky of Waukesha South.
 His leadership in this area is unsurpassed as he was recognized at the National Conference in 2015 for his work.
 John Frizzell of Wisconsin Rapids is the Assistant LTI Coordinator making Wisconsin giving Wisconsin the best LTI program in the nation.

 Former West DePere AD, Greg Smith, assumed the role of Executive Director in 2010 as a new position for WADA.
 His work since taking over has been nothing short of astounding.
 He has secured funds through corporate sponsorship never before seen in WADA.
 Furthermore, he deals with behind the scenes activities that are far too numerous to mention.
 WADA is in the position it is in largely due to Greg’s work and passion.

 Current D.C.
 Everest Athletic Director James Sekel takes on the task that is one of our life-lines for WADA.
 James contracts all Vendors who attend WADA and is an integral part of the Conference.
 Although this is a thankless job, WADA would not survive and thrive without his dedicated work.

 This position could not be in more capable hands than that of Linzi Gronning, a two-time WADA President.
 Overseeing and updating our website through three changes in website providers, Linzi’s continued dedication to WADA makes our website second to none in the country.
 WADA Reps are trying to drive more members to the site as it has frequent updates and information due to Linzi’s diligence.
-In addition, Linzi and her husband, DeWayne, are responsible for the outstanding video presentations at the annual
+In addition, Linzi and her husband, DuWayne, are responsible for the outstanding video presentations honoring award recipients and Hall of Fame inductees at the annual Conference.